 4. Choose the right clothing

 When you put your baby to sleep at night, clothe him aptly so that he feels warm and comfortable.
-Unless you stay in a cold region with extremely harsh winter, too many layers of clothing can lead to the baby feeling excessively hot.
+Unless you stay in a cold region with an extremely harsh winter, too many layers of clothing can lead to the baby feeling excessively hot.
 Breathable clothing that avoids suffocation, and has the right number of layers to shield the baby from the cold would be the right choice.
 Also, avoid clothes with a hood, drawstrings, etc. when your baby is sleeping in his crib.
 Do not allow your baby to sleep with his bib on.

 5. Offer a pacifier